davidmoten/java-builder-pattern-tricks/README.md

 ```

 ### Trick 5: Build generic signatures
+To demonstrate the building of generic signatures, we'll show an example with *Tuples*.

-I want a class now that builds typed *Tuples* but I want a certain ease of usage that honours generic types:
+I want a class now that builds typed *Tuples* but I want a standard build method that honours generic types:

 ```java
 Type2<Integer, String> t2 = Tuples.value(12).value("thing").build();
 Type3<Integer, String, Date> t3 = Tuples.value(12).value("thing").value(new Date()).build();
 ```
-This api is also achieved using builder chaining:
+This api is achieved using builder chaining where each cahined builder adds another generic signature:

 ```java
 public final class Tuple2<A,B> {